 - Make sure your pets are not running around

-- Avoid running sprinklers or watering your lawn prior to their arrival
+- Avoid running sprinklers or watering your lawn before their arrival

 Should you be present for the appraisal?